tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@kmrakash/index.md

 ### introduction

-I am a sophomore computer engineering student.
+I am a sophomore computer science and  engineering student.
 I love to build web apps, mobile apps.
 I am currently contributing to open source projects.

 ## why are you taking this challenge?